Blas1ed/Custom-Balloons/README.md

 # Info
 This mod is made by Blas1ed and the pad is also made by me Blas1ed you can contact me in the Gorilla Tag Modding Discord under @Blas1ed or you can dm me!

-Open Menu Button = Left Controller X
+Open Custom Balloons Pad Button = Left Controller X

 This is the official Custom Balloons Discord where you can download custom balloons that people upload!: https://discord.gg/bnBcZCArnu